WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 To be able to send push notifications to an iOS app from mobile services, you must register your application with Apple and also register for push notifications.

-1. If you have not already registered your app, navigate to the iOS Provisioning Portal <http://go.microsoft.com/fwlink/p/?linkid=272456&clcid=0x409> at the Apple Developer Center, log on with your Apple ID, click **App IDs**, then click **New App ID**.
+1. If you have not already registered your app, navigate to the [iOS Provisioning Portal ](http://go.microsoft.com/fwlink/p/?linkid=272456&clcid=0x409) at the Apple Developer Center, log on with your Apple ID.

+1. Click **App IDs**, then click **New App ID**.

 	![App IDs](images/app-ids.png?raw=true "App IDs")